 Since the 1990s, the number of road fatalities has steadily declined, falling below 4,500 in 2012.
 However, the annual number of road fatalities and injuries remains over 800,000.
-Pedestrians, particularly the elderly, account for a larger proportion of fatalities in Japan than in European countries and the United States.
+Pedestrians, particularly the elderly, account for a larger proportion of fatalities in Japan.

 Therefore, authorities have been implementing various safety actions on both arterial and local roads.